Charles Darwin: Children

 The Darwins had ten children: two died in infancy, and Annie's death at the age of ten had a devastating effect on her parents.
 Charles was a devoted father and uncommonly attentive to his children.
 Whenever they fell ill, he feared that they might have inherited weaknesses from inbreeding due to the close family ties he shared with his wife and cousin, Emma Wedgwood.
 He examined inbreeding in his writings, contrasting it with the advantages of outcrossing in many species.

 Charles Waring Darwin, born in December 1856, was the tenth and last of the children.
 Emma Darwin was aged 48 at the time of the birth, and the child was mentally subnormal and never learnt to walk or talk.
 He probably had Down syndrome, which had not then been medically described.
 The evidence is a photograph by William Erasmus Darwin of the infant and his mother, showing a characteristic head shape, and the family's observations of the child.
-Charles Waring died of scarlet fever on 28 June 1858, when Darwin wrote in his journal "Poor dear Baby died."
+Charles Waring died of scarlet fever on 28 June 1858, when Darwin wrote in his journal: "Poor dear Baby died."

-Of his surviving children, George, Francis and Horace became Fellows of the Royal Society, distinguished as astronomer, botanist and civil engineer, respectively.
+Of his surviving children, George, Francis and Horace became Fellows of the Royal Society, distinguished as an astronomer, botanist and civil engineer, respectively.
 All three were knighted.
-Another son, Leonard, went on to be a soldier, politician, economist, eugenicist and mentor of the statistician and evolutionary biologist Ronald Fisher.
+Another son, Leonard, went on to be a soldier, politician, economist, eugenicist, and mentor of the statistician and evolutionary biologist Ronald Fisher.